coreymaps/cs/content/project/lebanon_damage/index.md

 slides: ""
 ---

-In the spring and summer of 2024, Jamon Van Den Hoek and I extended building damage monitoring efforts to Lebanon, where Israeli bombardment and ground invasions were taking place.
-As in other contexts, we distributed data freely to humanitarian and journalistic organizations and we have continued monitoring beyond the November 2024 ceasefire.
+In the spring and summer of 2024, Jamon Van Den Hoek and I extended damage monitoring to Lebanon while Israeli bombardment and ground activities intensified.
+As in other contexts, we distributed data freely to humanitarian and journalistic organizations and continued monitoring beyond the November 2024 ceasefire.

 <figure>
 <img class="special-img-class" src="/img/lbn_damage_ft.png"/>

-<figcaption>Building damage data visualized in November 2024 at the Financial Times.</figcaption>
+<figcaption>Building damage data visualized on November 2024 at the Financial Times.</figcaption>
 </figure>

 <figure>
 <img class="special-img-class" src="/img/lbn_damage_nyt.png"/>

-<figcaption>Damage data visualized at the New York Times in November of 2024.</figcaption>
+<figcaption>Damage data visualized in the New York Times on November of 2024.</figcaption>
 </figure>